stealth/grab/README.md

 ripgrep comparison
 ------------------

-I recently learned about this project via twitter when I was asked for performance comparisons.
 The project can be found [here](https://github.com/BurntSushi/ripgrep).
-I tested their official build `ripgrep-12.1.1-x86_64-unknown-linux-musl.tar.gz` and run it on the same 4-core SSD machine as in the above tests.
-The net result is: both runs have about the same speed with a tendency of _greppin_ being a few percent faster when _ripgrep_ is invoked with `-P`. _ripgrep_ with `-e` is a few percent faster than _greppin_ with `-H`.
-ITW, it actually also depends on the directory tree layout since my `nftw()` implementation takes care to distribute load across cores even on unbalanced directory trees at the price of locking. _ripgrep_ claims to use a lockfree parallel directory iterator written in Rust.
-I see small speedup of _ripgrep_ when scanning `/usr` but I see the same amount of speedup (just few %) in _greppin_ when scanning my Linux source trees.

-The main speedup thats inside their benchmark tables stems from the fact that _ripgrep_ ignores a lot of files when invoked without special options as well as treating binary files as a single-match target (similar to _grep_).
+The main speedup thats inside their benchmark tables stems from the fact that _ripgrep_ ignores a lot of files (notably  dotfiles) when invoked without special options as well as treating binary files as a single-match target (similar to _grep_).
 In order to have comparable results, keep in mind to (4 is the number of cores):

 * `echo 3 > /proc/sys/vm/drop_caches` between each run